On Iwasawa invariants of modular forms with reducible and non-$p$-distinguished residual Galois representations: Introduction

-Let $\cE(\theta,\mathbbm{1})$ be the $\Lambda_{\cO}$-adic Eisenstein series with nonzero constant term and whose weight one specialization is $f$.
-We refer the reader to \cite[p.~9]{shih-wang} for the definition of $\Lambda_{\cO}$-adic modular forms and the definition of $\cE(\theta,\mathbbm{1})$.
-Let $\gh_{\theta,\gm}$ denote the localization, at the maximal ideal $\gm$ containing the \textit{Eisenstein ideal} $I_{\theta}$ of $\cE(\theta,\mathbbm{1})$ defined by \eqref{eq:eis_ideal}, of the universal ordinary cuspidal Hecke algebra $\gh_{\theta}$, generated over $\Lambda_{\cO}$ by the adjoin Hecke operators $T^*_{\ell}$ for all $\ell\nmid Np$ and $U^*_q$ for all $q|Np$.
-From now on, we assume that the cuspidal Hecke algebra $\gh_{\theta,\gm}$ is Gorenstein; see Section~\ref{sec:examples} for examples for which the assumption hold.
+From now on, we assume that the cuspidal Hecke algebra $\gh_{\theta,\gm}$ is Gorenstein; see Section~\ref{sec:examples} for examples satisfying this assumption.
 We can then define the $p$-adic $L$-function $\cL(f,\omega_p^j)$ of $f$ following Greenberg--Vatsal; see \eqref{eq:def_padic_Lfcn_of_f}.
 From the discussion in Section~\ref{sec:main_conj}, one can ask many interesting questions in the study of the Iwasawa theory for modular forms in this setting.
-For instance, \begin{itemize} \item[(Q1)] can one compute the $p$-adic $L$-function $\cL(f,\omega_p^j)$ of $f$ is without using the main conjecture?
+For instance, \begin{itemize} \item[(Q1)] can one compute the $p$-adic $L$-function $\cL(f,\omega_p^j)$ of $f$ is without using Conjecture~\ref{main_conj}?

-\item[(Q2)] which lattice $T_g$ of $V_g$ would make Conjecture~\ref{main_conj} hold without inverting $p$? \end{itemize} A novelty of our work is to assert that the answer of the question (Q1) is affirmative by computing $\cL(f,\omega_p^j)$ explicitly via explicit local reciprocity law (Theorem~\ref{12})(1)).
+\item[(Q2)] which lattice $T_g$ of $V_g$ can make Conjecture~\ref{main_conj} hold with the same algebraic and analytic $\mu$-invariants? \end{itemize} A novelty of our work is to assert that the answer of the question (Q1) is affirmative by computing $\cL(f,\omega_p^j)$ explicitly via explicit local reciprocity law (Theorem~\ref{12})(1)).
+This is the first example of the $p$-adic $L$-functions of weight one forms that can be computed explicitly.
 Another novelty of our work is that we find a way to compute the (residual) Selmer groups when the (residual) Galois representations are semisimple and non-$p$-distinguished (\eqref{eq:sel_gp_weigh_one_nontwist} and \eqref{eq:dim_res_sel_gp}).
 As an application, we prove some cases of Conjecture~\ref{main_conj} and answer the question (Q2) for which the choice of $T_g$ will be addressed in Section~\ref{sec:choice_of_lattice}.